vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/go-syntax.md

     <col_name> [AS <col_alias>] [, <col_name> [AS <col_alias>] ...]
 ```

 * `<N> STEPS` specifies the N query hops.
 If not specified, the default traversal is one hop.
+When `N` is zero, **Nebula Graph** will not traverse any edges, so the returned result is empty.
 * `M TO N STEPS` traverses from M to N hops.
+When `M` is zero, the return result is the same to `M` is one.
+That is, the return result of `GO 0 TO 2` and `GO 1 TO 2` are the same.
 * `<node_list>` is either a list of node's vid separated by comma(,), or a special place holder `$-.id` (refer `PIPE` syntax).
 * `<edge_type_list>`is a list of edge types which graph traversal can go through.
 * `WHERE <expression>` extracts only those results that fulfill the specified conditions.
 WHERE syntax can be conditions for src-vertex, the edges, and dst-vertex.
 The logical AND, OR, NOT are also supported.
 See [WHERE Syntax](where-syntax.md) for more information.